hackclub/hackclub/workshops/seven_segment_display/README.md

 ---
-name: 'Electronic Dice'
+name: 'Electronic Die'
-description: 'Create an electronic dice using a Seven segment LED display for your next board game'
+description: 'Create an electronic die using a seven segment LED display'
 author: '@giridhar7632'
 ---

-# Electronic Dice using an Arduino and a Seven Segment Display
+# Building a Electronic Die using an Arduino and a Seven Segment Display

-Have you ever made a dice using electronics?
-This workshop will create a virtual dice that displays a random number between 1 and 6.
+Have you ever made a die using electronics?
+This workshop will create a virtual die that displays a random number between 1 and 6.
 You can use this project for your next board game.

 We will learn how the Seven Segment Display Interface for Arduino works.